jeffreyzinn/ocwp-tooltip-animations/README.md

 # OCWP Tooltip Animations Plugin

 This is a WordPress plugin to incorporate Tooltips Animations from codrops.com into a WordPress website.
 It was developed for the [Orange County WordPress Developer Meetup](https://www.meetup.com/OC-Wordpress-Group/) for August of 2017.
 The original question was "How can a developer incorporate generic code libraries into a WordPress site?"
-This example comes from come from [codrops](https://tympanus.net/codrops/).
+This example comes from [codrops](https://tympanus.net/codrops/).
 It is the [Playful Little Tooltip Ideas](https://tympanus.net/codrops/2017/05/31/playful-little-tooltip-ideas/) source material.

 Though incorporating a generic code library may have variations to this process, here are the basic steps to follow to incorporate the code base into your site: